-Start your day right by eating breakfast AND spending time with your family!
+Start your day right by eating a family fun breakfast AND spending time with your family!

 For many families, eating meals together – especially breakfast – has become a thing of the past.
 The morning meal can be rushed with everyone bustling out the door to start the day.
 But bonding over breakfast, the most important meal of the day, is a great way to combine family, food and fun.

 If you don’t have time during the week, the weekends are ideal for spending quality time in the kitchen.
 Cooking together and starting the day with a nutritious breakfast will give kids tools for healthy habits that last long into adulthood.
 But just because it’s healthy, breakfast doesn’t have to be blah!
 This should be a fun time when everyone in the family gets to play chef and kids learn valuable cooking skills.

 When kids get involved in the cooking process, they’re more likely to try new food creations.
 So let loose and allow some pancake flour to dust the cabinets, or oatmeal to wind up on your sleeves!